casualsnek/waydroid_script/README.md

 Zygisk and modules like LSPosed should work now.

-~~Please use Direct Install into system partition to update Magisk in Magisk manager.~~ (Temporarily does not work when using the overlay file system)
+Please use `Direct Install into system partition` to update Magisk in Magisk manager.

 ## Install libndk arm translation